Step back in time and soak up the rich heritage that Larchfield Estate has to offer.

 The current owners (Gavin and Sarah Mackie) were married themselves at Larchfield in 2007, and moved back to take on the estate from Gavin’s parents.
 The estate was opened up for weddings and events around this time and in 2010, as part of its renovation, the Stables was re-built and re-roofed for hire for ceremonies and smaller functions downstairs.

-In 2012, Rose Cottage was the first of the onsite accommodation to be restored, leading to the development of accommodation for up to 24 people.
+In 2012, Rose Cottage was the first of the onsite accommodation to be restored, leading to the development of accommodation for up to 37 guests.

 In 2015, the Orangery was built to replace the marquee as the entry point to Larchfield Barn, a beautiful addition to the courtyard – extending what the estate offers during the winter months and enhancing experiences during the Summer.